Arjentix/Trash-Items-Counter/README.md

-# Trash Items Counter
+# Unread Gmail Messages Counter

-This is a simple pet-project.
-It's counting items in your trash folder and prints it to the 4-digits 7-segment display.
+This is a extra branch with another usage of original project.
+It's counting unread messages in your gmail account and prints it to the 4-digits 7-segment display.
 It is working on *Linux* and *Windows*.

-> It can also counts files in any directory provided by -d flag
+> It is using *active* listenning.
+This means, that it sleep for some *timeout* and then asks Google API for messages.
+This was done cause of simplicity, because in another way there should be a *server* for Google Webhooks.

 By using this code you can create your own device, that will display anything you need, so feel free to try it.